Why fleeing the city to escape disease and crime is a huge mistake.

 Second, it has a consistently progressive tax structure, which I described in Episode 25.
 And what I like about this is that it allows people to make a lot of money if they have a lot to contribute to society, but it doesn't last forever.
 The asset tax, otherwise known as a wealth tax, steadily and surely returns generational wealth to the commons.

-That provides greater equity and safety nets such as free universal health care, free transportation, free education and the universal basic income that I described in episodes 4,12, 22 and 25.
+That provides greater equity and safety nets such as free universal health care, free transportation, free education and a universal basic income that I described in episodes 4,12, 22 and 25.

 So you never get the sense that people have so much more unearned wealth than you, while you can't even meet your basic needs.